robhanssen/the-guild-kickstarter/README.md

 # the-guild-kickstarter
-Analysis of Warch The Guild kickstarter backing
+Analysis of Watch The Guild kickstarter backing